gennaro-tedesco/gh-i/README.md

 ## Feedback
 If you find this application useful consider awarding it a ⭐, it is a great way to give feedback!
 Otherwise, any additional suggestions or merge request is warmly welcome!

+See also the complete family of extensions
+- [gh-s](https://github.com/gennaro-tedesco/gh-s) to search for repositories with interactive prompt
+- [gh-f](https://github.com/gennaro-tedesco/gh-f) to snap around your git worfklow with `fzf`